eXascaleInfolab/MARTA/readme.md

+# MARTA: Leveraging Human Rationales for Explainable Text Classification
 MARTA is a unified Bayesian Framework that integrates an attention-based model with labels and rationales contributed by workers.
-# Structure of MARTA's repository
+## Structure of MARTA's repository
 - This repo is composed of four main directories:
 	- code: source code of MARTA
 	- data: contains two subfolders which are "original data" with the two datasets Amazon and Wiki_tech used in the paper, and "processed_data" which contains the generated files from the original data needed to run MARTA.
 	- scripts: contains two scripts to run the code on the datasets used in the paper
 	- results: after running the code, the results will be saved in this directory

-# Using MARTA
+## Using MARTA
-## Create a virtual environment and install requirements
+### Create a virtual environment and install requirements
 We are using python3.6 on a Ubuntu 16.04 machine with 32 CPUs and 128GB RAM.
 You can create a virtual environment for MARTA using the following command:
 ``` bash
 sudo apt-get install python3-venv